bitwarden/help/_articles/account/biometrics.md

 When your Chromium-based Browser Extension updates to the version that supports Biometric Unlock (v1.48.0), you may be asked to accept a new permission for Bitwarden to `Communicate with cooperating native applications`.
 This permission is safe, but **optional**, and will enable the Browser Extension to communicate with the Bitwarden Desktop App, which is required to enable Biometric Unlock, as described above.

+{% callout success %}
+Some browsers may additionally require you to **Allow access to file URLs** for Browser Extension Biometrics to function properly.
+{% endcallout %}

 Declining this permission will allow you to use v1.48.0 as normal, without Biometric Unlock functionality.

 ### Enable Biometric Unlock for Browser Extensions